dmalenic/mc14500b/README.md

 for the various output files can be used.
 The produced output files share the same base name as the input file, but the extension has been replaced.

+If one or more errors are encountered, error messages are written to `stderr`.
+OOnly the listing file is produced, containing the exact error messages written to `stderr`.
+The program exit value is 1.

 #### Options

+- `a`, `--ascii_hex` output assembled machine code in ASCII HEX format.
+The output file has `.ascii_hex` extension.

 - `-b`, `--binary` output assembled machine code in a raw binary format.
 The output file has `.bin` extension.